Charlton Hayes: Economy

-Roads
+Transport

-The main Hayes Way Dual Carriageway is interspersed by three roundabouts, named after the aeroplanes Concorde, Brabazon, Blenheim.
+The main Hayes Way dual carriageway is interspersed by three roundabouts, named after the aeroplanes Concorde, Brabazon, Blenheim.
 The Highwood Road junction now goes into Wood Street, where many residents live.
 The Concorde Roundabout loops back to the A38 road back towards the M5 motorway.
+Hayes Way links A38 to Merlin Road and Highwood Road at the bottom of The Mall, Cribbs Causeway.
+The by-pass was designed to relieve congestion on Highwood Road, which is now restricted to public transport.